On the tradeoff between almost sure error tolerance and mean deviation frequency in martingale convergence: Applications

 and there are positive constants $C_1,C_2>0$ such that

 where $\sS_{a}$ is given in \eqref{def:Sa}.
-The constants depend on $\lambda, \delta_1, \delta_2$ given in \eqref{e:spectral} and \eqref{e:inclusion}, $a$, $\epsilon$, $p$, $\ell$, $\sup_{\theta\in \Theta} \|M(\theta)\|$ and are given in the proof. \end{thm}
+The constants depend on $\lambda, \delta_1, \delta_2$ given in \eqref{e:spectral} and \eqref{e:inclusion}, $a$, $\epsilon$, $p$, $\ell$, $\sup_{\theta\in \Theta} M_{2\ell}(\theta)$, $\sup_{\theta\in \Theta} \|M(\theta)\|$ and are given in the proof. \end{thm}

-\begin{rem} \begin{enumerate} \item Note that formally $p>2\ell$ is the only formal restriction in Theorem~\ref{thm:martSLLNq}(b), however, since $a$, $\beta^*_{\cdot, p}$ are nondecreasing and $\epsilon$ is nonincreasing, the cases $\frac{p}{2\ell} \lqq 3$ are void, since \eqref{e:SLLNnp} cannot hold true in this case.
-Therefore we assume $\frac{p}{\ell} > 6$ without loss of generality. \item Since the Ces\`aro convergence is strictly weaker than norm convergence, we can cover cases where $\beta_{m, \frac{p}{\ell}}^*$ diverges weakly at the cost of $a$ and $\e$.
+\begin{rem} \begin{enumerate} \item Note that formally $p>2\ell$ is the only formal restriction in Theorem~\ref{thm:martSLLNq}(b), however, since $a$, $\beta^*_{\cdot, p}$ are nondecreasing and $\epsilon$ is nonincreasing, the cases $\frac{p}{2\ell} \lqq 2$ cannot be quantified with our method, since \eqref{e:SLLNnp} cannot hold true in this case.
+Therefore we assume $\frac{p}{\ell} > 4$ without loss of generality. \item Since the Ces\`aro convergence is strictly weaker than norm convergence, we can cover cases where $\beta_{m, \frac{p}{\ell}}^*$ diverges weakly at the cost of $a$ and $\e$.
 The fine play between the convergence rates of $\beta_{m, \frac{p}{\ell}}^*$, $a$ and $\e$, and the sizes of $p, \ell$, and $K_{a, \epsilon, p, \ell}$ is given by formula \eqref{e:SLLNnp}. \end{enumerate} \end{rem}

 \begin{proof} Note that the components $j=1, \dots, \ell$ of the process

 are empirical means of centered independent random variables with moments of order at least $\frac{p}{j}$.
 Further recall that by \eqref{e:inclusion} we have